jet2jet/js-synthesizer/README.md

 js-synthesizer is licensed under [BSD 3-Clause License](./LICENSE) except for the files in `externals` directory.
 For licenses of the files in `externals` directory, please read [`externals/README.md`](./externals/README.md).

+> `libfluidsynth` directory is only a wrapper for `externals/libfluidsynth-*.js`, but uses same license of libfluidsynth for convenience.